 Hr-CBCT shows better separation of teeth conditions in principal component directions

-For data that contains a large number of features like in our datasets, Principal Component Analysis (PCA) is a great way to extract the key features that correspond to lower dimensional representations of the data.
+For data that contains a large number of features like in our datasets, Principal Component Analysis (PCA) is an effective way to extract the key features that correspond to lower dimensional representations of the data.
 In FDA, it helps to visualize the difference between distributions.
-In Figure 3 top row, we plotted the data, its mean, mean residual and the R2 of the residual.
+In the top row of Figure 3 , we plotted the data, its mean, mean residual and the R2 of the residual.
 It is interesting to see that for microCT, the shape of the data is mostly determined by the mean (98%) whereas for hr-CBCT, the shape of the data is a feature of the mean (57%) as well as the variability about the mean (43%).
 We then extracted first four principle components for each dataset (Fig. 3 row 2-5).
-For microCT, none of the PC direction show good separation between the two teeth conditions as shown by the overlapping black and red colors.
+For microCT, none of the PC direction shows good separation between the two teeth conditions as shown by the overlapping black and red colors.
 For hr-CBCT, PC1 (explains 91% of the variance) seems to extract the vertical shift of data, and other PCs exact more of the dynamic of the distribution.
 In addition, in both PC1 and PC4 dimensions, healthy teeth correspond to higher PC scores than cracked teeth in general.